mikebway/envoy-auth-poc/README.md

 This was downloaded and modified to create the [envoy-local/envoy.yaml](envoy-local/envoy.yaml) configuration in this repository.

-[envoy-local/envoy.yaml](envoy-local/envoy.yaml) was modified as follows:

-* Routes requests to http://localhost:10000 to http://thishost:9090
-* Filters requests to http://localhost:10000 through http://thishost:50051 (the external authorization filter)
-* Stripped out the TLS/HTTPS support

-### Building and starting the `authtest` container
+### Building and starting the `authtest`, `login`, and `extauth` containers

-`authtest` is a crude Go web service that dumps the contents of the request headers to a text response.
-Its sole purpose is to illustrate what, if anything, the external authorization filter has done.
+All three of these containers are running a Go application.
+The instructions for building and running the containers are the same for all three.

-To build and run the `authtest` container image:
+To build and run the Go service container images:

-1. Ensure that [authtest/Dockerfile](authtest/Dockerfile) references a current version of the Go language image;
+1. Ensure that respective `Dockerfile` in each subdirectory references a current version of the Go language image;
    for example: `FROM golang:1.20-alpine`.
-2. Open a terminal shell and change directory to `.../authtest`
+2. Open a terminal shell and change to the respective subdirectory
 3. Run the following:
    ```shell
    make build